 What Is E-Commerce?

-Electronic commerce, or more known as e-commerce, is the process of buying and selling goods and services, or the transfer of funds and data, over the internet.
+Electronic commerce, more known as e-commerce, is the process of buying and selling goods and services, or transferring funds and data, over the Internet.
 The most prominent examples of e-commerce are Amazon, eBay, and Etsy.

 Types of E-Commerce

 Also known as B2C, this is where a business sells a product or service to a consumer.
 This is the most common type — the one people most commonly experience.